Italian Imperative with Pronouns

 Answer him!

-In the negative form of the imperative, all direct and indirect pronouns can either come before or after the verb.
+In the negative informal form of the imperative, both direct pronouns and indirect pronouns can be put either before or after the verb.
 Both forms are correct!

 Let’s have a look at some examples:

-(Voi) Non parlatemi così! or Non mi parlate così!
+(Voi) Non parlatemi così! / Non mi parlate così!

 Don’t talk to me that way!